ufsitblue/ufsitblue.github.io/notes_cyberforce_webinar_competition101.md

 # ⚡ CyberForce Webinar: Competition 101 ⚡

+This webinar is available at [this YouTube link](https://www.youtube.com/watch?v=tLHke36EX0Y&t=1302s)

 * As we know, this competition is focused on energy-based infrastructures and networks.

 * Types of teams in this competition